 Dosage and Administration

 If witch hazel products are purchased ready-made, follow the manufacturer’s directions.

 For topical application directly on the skin in liquid or poultice form, apply as needed to inflamed, irritated, or painful areas.

-Some skin conditions require the application of cream containing witch hazel three to four times per day.
+Some skin conditions require the application of a cream containing witch hazel three to four times per day.

 Steam containing witch hazel can be used in an enclosed area to ease muscle pain.
 Suppositories may contain up to one gram of the herb.

 Witch hazel tea consists of about three grams of whole leaves boiled in water for about 15 minutes.
 Drink the tea two or three times a day.
-The tea can be used as a gargle for sore throat or oral inflammation.
+The tea can be used as a gargle for a sore throat or oral inflammation.

 Witch hazel tinctures should be administered in 2 to 4mL doses three times a day.

 Ointments can be made by adding one part witch hazel extract to 20 parts ointment base.